acse-JZ3119/NLP/README.md

+# Readme
-# There are preprocessing.py, data_reader.py and build_w2v.py respectively.
+There are preprocessing.py, data_reader.py and build_w2v.py respectively.
 The envr is based on Windows and I have changed the path.